pronskiy/G2HTML/README.md

 ## General workflow

 1. Write the Google Document
-2. Execute Add-ons → Google Doc to HTML → Convert
+2. Execute Add-ons → Export to HTML → Convert
 3. Change settings if needed and press "Convert"
 4. Empty warnings / errors list is displayed if everything is OK
 5. List with warnings/errors is displayed if there are some problems.
 Click the warning or error description to navigate to the place in the document and fix it.
 Navigation uses bookmarks to jump to the specific place in the document (there is no other way to implement it), and as soon as warning / error is fixed, corresponding bookmark is removed.